Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 I've choosen the second one, since it's more obvious and simple.

 It is not enough to just reload one module.
 You must also remove all the references to it from the other modules.
-E.g. you have such two modules:
+E.g. if you have such two modules:

     # dependency.py
-    print __name__
+    name = __name__

     # dependant.py
     import dependency

+    def getDependencyName():
+        return dependency.name

-And the main script:
+And you reload dependency in the main script (to restore):

     import dependant
-    reload(dependant)
+    reload(sys.modules['dependency'])
+    print dependant.getDependencyName()

 * module (not) reloading